Here are my DIY Essential Oils Cleaners. This is what I keep on hand, at…

 I may or may not claim fame to this one.

 After I burned up the second vacuum, my friend loaned me hers.
-I was thrilled to be able to run another big girl vacuum in the house and I thought my last two issues were just a fluke.
+I was thrilled to be able to run another big girl vacuum in the house.
+Stupidly, I thought my last two issues were just a fluke.

 I used it.